harding/scaling-book/x.payment_batching/payment_batching.md

 <!-- for max standard tx size: src/policy/policy.h:static const unsigned int MAX_STANDARD_TX_WEIGHT = 400000; -->

-If using your own implementation, you are probably already creating transactions with two outputs in most cases, so it should be easy to add support for additional outputs.
+If using your own implementation, you are probably already creating transactions with two outputs in most cases (a payment output and a change output), so it should be easy to add support for additional outputs.
 The only notable consideration is that Bitcoin Core nodes (and most other nodes) will refuse to accept or relay transactions over 100,000 vbytes, so you should not attempt to send